 Let us tell you about the why this project is so needed.
 Over the past 35 years we’ve met many children on the autism spectrum, and we’ve gotten to know their parents, too.
 More than two and a half percent of all the children born in New Jersey are now being diagnosed with autism.
 Their mothers and fathers once expected their babies to grow up, go to college, have a job and eventually become independent adults.
 But they usually abandon these dreams, and replace them with the rare determination we’ve witnessed.
 It takes that and unflinching commitment to care for their child whose unexpected, consuming maturational needs make tackling everyday tasks a marathon challenge.
 We know that when offered the opportunity to participate as productive employees, and with the sustained back up of a program like iStrive, these individuals shine.
 They become among the most valued core staff with their eagerness to get a job done correctly, their contagious enthusiasm about the organization, and their loyalty.

-Here’s the iStrive plan.
-On Saturday mornings at 9 AM, iStrive will begin as staff welcomes our young adults, to ACAP in Livingston N.J.
-At ACAP they will experience stress management and mindfulness activities, receive emotional literacy assistance, and yoga.
-They will spend time on incorporating both interpersonal and pragmatic practices of successful job-hunting, and the professionalism at work that will help them thrive.
-And importantly, they’ll have a chance to make friends with each other.
+On Saturday mornings at 9:30 AM, iStrive begins as staff welcomes our young adults, to ACAP in Livingston N.J.
+At ACAP they experience stress management and mindfulness activities, receive emotional literacy assistance, and yoga.
+They spend time on incorporating both interpersonal and pragmatic practices of successful job-hunting, and the professionalism at work that will help them thrive.
+And importantly, they have a chance to make friends with each other.
 As these young adults grow they have the same needs all of us have for interpersonal connections and friendships. iStrive will help them achieve this.

-During each week iStrive parents will be invited to join us in their own space here at ACAP.
-They will get a much-needed opportunity to hear talks, attend seminars, and share what they’ve learned. iStrive works with families as a collaborative community to help us develop a meaningful, evolving program.
+Periodically, iStrive parents are invited to join us in their own space here at ACAP.
+They get a much-needed opportunity to hear talks, attend seminars, and share what they’ve learned. iStrive works with families as a collaborative community to help us develop a meaningful, evolving program.